DISCOWER/discower_asim/README.md

 ![DISCOWER Astrobee Simulation](https://github.com/DISCOWER/discower_asim/blob/main/discower/doc/images/simulator.png)

 ## Installation
 Make sure that you have ROS Humble installed on your system.
 Support for ROS Foxy was not tested.
+Make sure that you have SSH Keys synced with GitHub.
+If you don't have SSH Keys, follow [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate them.

 0. Install all dependencies
 ```bash